Bernd Kröplin: Life

 After a trade apprenticeship as a bricklayer, Kröplin studied Civil Engineering at the Technical University of Braunschweig in 1977 and received a PhD for a thesis on the elastoplastic stability of steel bridges.

-In 1979 Kröplin received a Heisenberg Scholarship of the German Research Community DFG and in 1982 he received an appointment as a professor at the University of Dortmund "Applied numerical methods".
-From 1988 to 2010 Kröplin was dean of the Institute for Statics and Dynamics of Aerospace Structures of the University of Stuttgart.
+In 1979, Kröplin received a Heisenberg Scholarship of the German Research Community DFG and in 1982, he received an appointment as a professor at the University of Dortmund "Applied numerical methods".
+From 1988 to 2010, Kröplin was dean of the Institute for Statics and Dynamics of Aerospace Structures of the University of Stuttgart.

-In 1999 he and three employees received the Körber European Science Prize.
-With the prize money of 1.5 million German marks they were asked to produce telecommunication platforms that were stationary at 20 km above the ground.
+In 1999, he and three employees received the Körber European Science Prize.
+With the prize money of 1.5 million German marks, they were asked to produce telecommunication platforms that were stationary at 20 km above the ground.

 Prof. Kröplin died on 1 January 2019.

 Non-academic work

-Kröplin was from September 1996 to March 2002 Chairman of CargoLifter AG, a high-risk high-reward technology venture which was stopped when it was clear there was no commercial viability in a reasonable timeframe.
+From September 1996 to March 2002, Kröplin was Chairman of CargoLifter AG, a high-risk high-reward technology venture which was stopped when it was clear there was no commercial viability in a reasonable timeframe.
 When finances became tighter, he took a more active management role in technology development.

-As a researcher Kröplin became intrigued by the possibility that consciousness could have an effect on water.
+As a researcher, Kröplin became intrigued by the possibility that consciousness could have an effect on water.
 Kröplin sponsored a number of experiments which have been published in book form with many high quality pictures.

-This received lukewarm coverage in the press.
+This received indifferent coverage in the press.